HMS Brunswick (1790): Attack on Copenhagen

 Although no formal state of war existed at the time, on 13 August, a seventy-four and a sloop of war from Gambier's fleet pursued and, eventually, engaged and captured the Danish frigate, Frederickscoarn.
 On 16 August the King of Denmark ordered that all British vessels should be seized and detained; and on 17 August, Danish gunboats left the harbour and set fire to an English merchant barque.
 The British landed a contingent of troops 12 miles north of the city on 16 August, the fleet returning to Copenhagen later the following day, where Gambier issued a retaliatory proclamation that all Danish vessels were to be detained.
 Brunswick was soon in accord through the capture of two enemy craft.
-Further skirmishes occurred between 18–21 August while the British landed their remaining troops, invested the island with their ships and instituted a close blockade.
+Further skirmishes occurred between 18 and 21 August while the British landed their remaining troops, invested the island with their ships and instituted a close blockade.
 As the troops moved to lay siege to the city and construct batteries, they received heavy fire from Danish gunboats, which in turn were harassed by the smaller ships from the British fleet.

 By 1 September, the French had arrived at Strasland and Gambier was obliged to send more of his ships to blockade the port and prevent the passage of reinforcements to Zealand.
 Having now completed batteries for 48 mortars and howitzers plus twenty 24lb long guns, the commander of the British army, William Cathcart, and Gambier made a final appeal to the Danes, this time offering to return the ships at the end of hostilities.
 An agreement could not be reached, however, and the following day the British opened fire on the city.
 The bombardment continued, on and off, until 5 September, during which time much of the city had been destroyed.
 The terms of the capitulation were ratified on 7 September and the British occupied the city while the ships of the Danish fleet were either removed or destroyed.
 Of the prizes taken, 18 were ships-of-the-line, 10 were frigates and 14 were sloops-of-war, including Little Belt.
 In addition, 25 gunboats were confiscated.